timofeysie/teretifolia/README.md

 Decided to give the Expo app a try.
 The expo.io link didn't show any download links and had to choose the getting starting menu item and scroll down to find the install on Android link.

-Then, turned off mobile data and enable home wife which the laptop is using.
+Then, turned off mobile data and enable home wifi which the laptop is using.

 After scanning the QR code that is shown in the terminal npm start output, the message says:
 ```